Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 ## Acknowledgements

-Thanks to Laurent Gatto, Elena Grassi and Paul Shannon for their contributions.
-Also thanks to the `Bioconductor` team in Seattle for the project updates and review.
+Thanks to Laurent Gatto, Elena Grassi and Paul Shannon for contributing to the Proteomics, Docker and Web Sockets sections.
+Also thanks to the `Bioconductor` team in Seattle for project updates and editorial review.

 Send comments or questions to Valerie at